Guard13007/love-build/ReadMe.md

 install it using LuaRocks (`luarocks install love-build`) and run `love-build`.
 (NOTE: NOT ON LUAROCKS JUST YET!)

+### Dependencies

+This wrapper is supposed to be able to detect and install needed dependencies itself, however, that is not functioning correctly right now...

+- apt-get
+  - libzip-dev (through apt-get, if encountering an error while installing love-release)
+  - luajit (unless you disable compiling)
+  - fakeroot & dpkg-deb (if you are using -D (not recommended))
+- LuaRocks
+  - love-release
+  - argparse
+  - loadconf
+  - moonscript (if a project is using moonscript)
+- butler (unless you are not using butler)

 ## Usage

 The most basic usage involves using arguments, but the easier option is to